 PositivePsychology.com’s Helpful Tools

-There are several resources available on our website to complement the social skills training that you are providing your clients.
+There are several resources available on our website to complement the social skills training that you are providing to your clients.

 Our Emotional Intelligence Masterclass© trains helping professionals in methodology that helps increase their client’s emotional intelligence.

 The client workbook has several exercises that practitioners can give their clients to develop an awareness of their emotions and, subsequently, understand how those emotions might contribute to interactions with others.

 Our Positive Psychology Toolkit© provides over 400 exercises and tools, and the Social Network Investment exercise, included in the Toolkit, focuses on reflecting on a client’s current social network.
 By further looking into the amount of time and investment devoted to the members of their social network, clients can further identify who is supportive of their endeavors and who negatively affects experiences.

 With this knowledge, relationships can be analyzed before devoting even more time and investment that might not facilitate positive emotions.

 People who struggle with initiating conversation might also have trouble talking about their emotions.
-Our exercise on Asking for Support can provide assistance to someone having trouble communicating their emotions.
+Our exercise on Asking for Support, also in the Toolkit, can provide assistance to someone having trouble communicating their emotions.

 It also provides strategies to practice asking for help when needed.
 This exercise also gives you the opportunity to identify any personal barriers that are impending your ability to seek help from others.

-You might also be interested in our sister article Social Skills Training for Kids, which provides top resources for teachers.
+You might be interested in our sister article Social Skills Training for Kids, which provides top resources for teachers.
 To enhance your knowledge, our Social Skills Books for Adults & Kids is a must-read selection of top books.